mtov/engsoftmoderna/en/chapter1.md

 The defective lines were responsible for converting a 64-bit floating-point value to a 16-bit integer.
-During testing and likely previous Ariane launches, the conversion always succeeded––the real number always fit into an integer.
+During testing and likely previous Ariane launches, the conversion always succeeded–-–the real number always fit into an integer.
 However, on the fatal launch day, a previously untested condition required the conversion of a larger real number than the largest 16-bit integer could accommodate.
 This generated an